informalsystems/tm-load-test/README.md

 * Standard Prometheus-provided metrics about the garbage collector in `tm-load-test`
-* The ID of the load test currently underway (defaults to 0), set by way of the `--load-test-id` flag on the master
+* The ID of the load test currently underway (defaults to 0), set by way of the `--load-test-id` flag on the coordinator

 ## Aggregate Statistics

 As of `tm-load-test` v0.7.0, one can now write simple aggregate statistics to a CSV file once testing completes by specifying the `--stats-output` flag:

 ```bash
 # In standalone mode